Comparison

 What about signatures and photo verification?

 Google Forms can't capture signatures or photos for verification.
-AttendPad supports digital signatures on every tier and photo verification on Pro.
+AttendPad captures digital signatures on attendance sheets on every tier, with room check-in/check-out signatures and photo verification on Pro.

 Ready for an attendance tool that's actually built for attendance?